worldmaking/digm5010/index.md

 [Introductions](https://docs.google.com/presentation/d/1wTLZmtzhs499XpWeVgWC-YsCW5471OH7yRfoWykEeNI)

+Sharing codepen sketches from last week

 [Vehicles](vehicles.html)

 Implementing Vehicles.
 Geometry, vectors, forces.

-Register for a free account on [Github](https://github.com).
+**Do:** Register for a free account on [Github](https://github.com).
 Or, you can sign up for the free [Github education developer pack](https://education.github.com/pack) using your Yorku email address.
 Set up your online journal using Github markdown.

-Make:
+**Make:**

+Extend / mutate the code we built in class.

 ### Online Journal & Practice Studies

 You will create an online journal.
 If you set up a github repository, you can use the **wiki** feature as a very simple, markdown-flavoured online note taker; or simply create markdown files in the github repository itself.